lauradvall/starter-hugo-academic/content/home/experience.md

     description: |2-

         * Performed clinical research on the use of EEG as a biomarker for the neuromodulation of executive functions in healthy controls and ADHD patients.
-        * Designed a Deep Learning system based on convolutional neural networks to diagnose ADHD patients and explore new biomarkers based on their EEG signals.
+        * Designed a deep Learning system based on convolutional neural networks to diagnose ADHD patients and explore new biomarkers based on their EEG signals.
-        * Statistical and EEG signal processing, time-frequency analysis and their application to multivariate neurophysiological and neuroimaging datasets.
-        * Data-driven algorithm design and translation of exploratory data analyses into decoding models.
-        * Hardware and software multimodal data acquisition, instrumentation, and human-machine interfaces.
-        * Perceptual/behavioral evaluations and physiological measurements as a biomarker of neuromodulation of executive functions.
   - title: Research Engineer, Project Manager
     company: Starlab
     company_url: 'www.starlab.es'